groenator/iptvboss-docker/README.md

 - Pre-configured VNC server with a default password.
 User can change the VNC settings by overriding the environment variables.
 - Automatically configuring the cron job for updating the EPG.
 - Cronitor.io integration for monitoring the cron job(optional)
+- rclone support to sync IPTVBoss data to a cloud storage provider.

 ## Tasks list